vandorb12/MIDIMustang2Rocksmith/README.md

 9. Check your levels in Reaper so that you are not clipping your MIDI output.
 Adjust output gain as necessary so that it doesn't clip.
 Play all strings with a little force to max out the note velocity on each string
 10. Don't forget to recalibrate and save your new Reaper project!

+## To Play:

+1. Confirm the Windows can see your MIDI interface
+2. Start Reaper and open up your saved project for playing a plastic guitar in Rocksmith 2014
+3. Confirm that Reaper can see MIDI inputs from the RB3 Mustang
+4. Start Rocksmith 2014
+5. ???
+6. Profit

 ## Extras:

 This is where we talk about extra bits and other ideas